Waste and Recycling

 Justice of the Peace

-Our Environmental Health Section inspects local public pools and spas.
+Our Environmental Health Officers inspects local public pools and spas.
 Public recreational water facilities, such as public pools and spas, pose potential health risks if not properly maintained.
-Disease-causing organisms live and multiply in pool water that has not been properly treated and give rise to eye, ear, skin and intestinal infection.
-Inadequate chemical balance of pool water can also cause skin rashes and conjunctivitis.
+Disease-causing organisms live and multiply in pool water when have not been properly treated and may cause eye, ear, skin, or intestinal infection.
+The inadequate chemical balance of pool water can also cause skin rashes and conjunctivitis.

 - Available for use by members of the public on payment of an admission or membership fee.